rust-osdev/uefi-rs/template/README.md

 This directory contains a minimal example of a UEFI application.
 Copy it to a new directory to get started.

-Check out the [`BUILDING.md`](../BUILDING.md) document for more instructions on how to build and run a UEFI application developed using `uefi-rs`.
+Check out the [tutorial] for more instructions on how to build and run a UEFI application developed using `uefi-rs`.

 ## File structure